Photo Source: Copyrighted © 2024

 Compared to other Yi groups in the area, such as the Western Gaisu and some of the Laluo, the Limi culture has been well preserved.
 Until recently the Limi strictly refused to intermarry with the Han Chinese or even with other Yi groups.
 Because of this, they have gained a reputation for being something of an isolated, inward-looking group who have little contact with other people.
 The Limi joyously celebrate several festivals throughout the course of the year.

 Polytheism, animism, and ancestor worship prevail among the Limi.
-Regular ceremonies are held to worship the spirits and honor their ancestors.
+They hold regular ceremonies to worship the spirits and honor their ancestors.